Cru Beaujolais: Focus on Julienas

 Now we tackle Julienas.

-If Julienas sounds a bit like Julius Caesar, it’s because they were actually making wine here 2000 years ago and Julius did in fact give the AOC its name (as well the name of its principal village, also Julienas, and another village in the AOC, Jullie).
+If Juliénas sounds a bit like Julius Caesar, it’s because they were actually making wine here 2000 years ago and, at least according to one theory, Julius did in fact give the AOC its name (as well the name of its principal village, also Juliénas, and maybe even another village in the AOC, Jullie).
 When I learn stuff like that it gives me great hope that quality wine production will continue in the great vineyards of France despite climate change.
-After all, the climate has varied wildly in the last two thousand years (it was far warmer in the Middle Ages than it is now, for example), and yet they have stuck with it all this time… though I haven’t seen any tasting notes from 13th century Cru Beaujolais.
+After all, the climate has varied wildly in the last two thousand years (there was a pretty warm period in the Middle Ages, for example, though we have now surpassed those previous record highs), and yet they have stuck with it all this time… though I haven’t seen any tasting notes from 11th century Cru Beaujolais.

-But there is a very fine exception that is fairly well known here in New York, thanks to the promotion of Joe Dressner, whose company continues to import the wines.
-That is the Domaine du Clos du Fief, more commonly known by the name of its current proprietor, Michel Tete, whose father started the family habit of making and bottling his own wine rather than selling it to those large producers of Gas Station Wine.
+But there is also an excellent producer who is very much a Juliénas specialist that you must get to know.
+It’s the Domaine du Clos du Fief, more commonly known by the name of its current proprietor, Michel Tete, whose father started the family habit of making and bottling his own wine.

-Tete I would put into the pre-Chauvet style of Beaujolais: semi-carbonic, quite Burgundian.
+I would put Tete into the pre-Chauvet style of Beaujolais: semi-carbonic but quite Burgundian.
 It’s a style that really is quite traditional in Beaujolais.
-Like some of the other producers we follow, he produces an easier, drink-now version of his wine, just called “Julienas,” and a “Cuvee Prestige,” that you’re supposed to put away in your cellar for a few years.
-It was actually a 10-year-old version of the Cuvee Prestige that first woke me up to the potential of ageing of Cru Beaujolais, and ever since I’ve put away a little each year.
-Tete helps it along by cellaring the wine for a year or so before releasing the wine, so the current release is the 2010 – a great, great vintage of the wine.
+Like some of the other producers we follow, he produces an easier, drink-now version of his wine, just called “Juliénas,” and a “Cuvee Prestige,” that you’re supposed to put away in your cellar for a few years.
+It was actually a 10-year-old version of the Cuvee Prestige that first woke me up to the potential of ageing Cru Beaujolais, and ever since I’ve put away a little each year.
+I recently had a 2005 Cuvee Prestige from my cellar that was fabulous!